SoftwareAG/c8y-docs/src/documents/guides/users-guide/overview.html.md

 ## <a name="tfalogin"></a>Logging in with Two-Factor Authentication

-Two-factor authentication, or TFA as it's commonly abbreviated, adds an extra step to your basic log-in procedure.
-Without TFA, you enter in your username and password, and then you're done.
+Two-factor authentication (abbreviated TFA), adds an extra step to your login procedure.
+Without TFA, you enter in your username and password to login.
 The password is your single factor of authentication.
 The second factor is a code send via SMS and it makes your account more secure.
 If TFA is disabled and you want to enable it, click [here](/guides/users-guide/administration/#tfa) for more info.

 To login when TFA is enabled, first enter your username and password on the login page and click "Login".